-13. Social Housing Properties (continued)
+15. Social Housing Properties (continued)

-• The remaining balance of £1,047k of additions to existing properties not associated with a specific component includes £585k on void improvements £9k of medical adaptations.
+- £154k for component additions including: - o £32k on heating system boilers; - o £122k on internal works and common areas; - The remaining balance of £192k of additions to existing properties not associated with a specific component includes £77k on void improvements £48k of medical adaptations.

-Additions to housing under construction include capitalised interest costs of £185k (2020: £328k).
-Interest has been capitalised at the weighted average interest cost for the Association of 4.60% (2020: 4.89%).
+Additions to housing under construction include capitalised interest costs of £123k (2021: £185k).
+Interest has been capitalised at the weighted average interest cost for the Association of 4.08% (2021: 4.60%).

-Social housing properties have been valued by Jones Lang LaSalle Limited, an independent professional adviser qualified by the Royal Institution of Chartered Surveyors ("RICS") to undertake valuations.
+Social housing properties have been valued at March 2021 by Jones Lang LaSalle Limited, an independent professional adviser qualified by the Royal Institution of Chartered Surveyors ("RICS") to undertake valuations.
 This valuation was prepared in accordance with the appraisal and valuation manual of the RICS at 31 March 2021 on an Existing Use Valuation for Social Housing ("EUV-SH").

-Discount rates between 5.75-6.50% have been used depending on the property archetype (2020: 5.75-6.50 % retained stock).
+Discount rates between 5.75-6.50% have been used depending on the property archetype.
 The valuation assumes a rental income increase of inflation + 0.50% in 2021/22 in line with the Association's 30-year Business Plan (2021/22).
 The capital investment made in housing properties each year may not translate directly into an increase in the value of the assets by virtue of the nature of the EUV-SH valuation methodology.